devmoran/slsa/docs/index.md

             <div class="w-full md:w-1/2 getting_started_card pl-4 md:h-80 mb-8 md:mb-0">
                 <div class="bg-white h-full rounded-lg p-10 flex flex-col">
                     <p class="h3 font-semibold mb-8 md:mb-6">Start using SLSA</p>
                     <p>Ready to put your project through its paces?
-The first on-ramp to becoming SLSA Level 1 compliant is generating provenance.
+The first on-ramp to SLSA Level 1 is generating provenance.
 We’ve put together a quick walkthrough with the steps you’ll need to take and available tools you can use.</p>
                     <a href="/get-started#reaching-slsa-level-1" class="cta-link mt-auto">Get started</a>
                 </div>
             </div>
             <div class="w-full md:w-1/2 getting_started_card pl-4 md:h-80">
                 <div class="bg-white h-full rounded-lg p-10 flex flex-col">
                     <p class="h3 font-semibold mb-8 md:mb-6">Review the specifications</p>
                     <p>Want to learn about how it fits your organization’s security?
-Here’s the documentation and detail behind the framework, with example use cases, specific threats (and their prevention), provenance and fully detailed requirements.</p>
+Here’s the documentation behind the framework, with use cases, specific threats (and their prevention), provenance and fully detailed requirements.</p>
                     <a href="/specifications/{{site.current_version}}/overview#specifications" class="cta-link mt-auto">Learn more</a>
                 </div>
             </div>